xenakal/Simulation_Interactions/README.md

 3. Create your own map using the *"create map tab"*
 <img src="images/creation_tab.png" width="40%">

-       1. Once it is saved (see *"creation tab"* description), <br> it will appear in the folder map under the name of *create_map.txt*.
+   1. Once it is saved (see *"creation tab"* description), it will appear in the folder map under the name of *create_map.txt*.
    2. Rename it.
    3. Add it to the list of names to be run (*map_to_test_name*)  in the file *main.py*.
    4. Set the options in the following list :
        - kalman_distributed = True/False, to use the distributed kalman filter
        - kalman_type = 4, model use
        - t_stop = t, time the simulation should run in s
        - t_scale.= 1, to slow down the simulation but not used.

 <h2> GUI interface description </h2>